w3c/cg-council/README.md

 * When a CG is just getting started, provide additional support and training for Chairs to help them run the group successfully.
 * At all times, foster clear communication about the status of CG specifications and do more to help the community distinguish community-driven work from W3C's standardization activities.

-Achieving these objectives are likely to involve a number of enhancements.
+We anticipate that each objective may involve multiple changes.
 For example, lowering barriers to standardization may involve changes to the participation model, changes to IPR policies, and changes to other elements of W3C process.

+Changes may affect a number of aspects of the program:

+* CG-specific Process and IPR agreements
+* Integration of general W3C policies (e.g., code of conduct, competition guidance)
+* Training materials
+* Tooling support
+* Visual design and information architecture

 The Council's [issues related to revamp 2024](https://github.com/w3c/cg-council/labels/revamp-2024) capture some of the themes and challenges that we have surfaced through our discussions.